-Can Dispensaries Advertise on Facebook or Google?
+Can Dispensaries Advertise on Facebook?

 So you’re wondering if dispensaries can advertise on Facebook or social media in general, right?
-The good news is yes they can, but it’s a huge challenge and a major headache.

 Although cannabis is legal in Canada, many of the United States, and many countries around the globe, leading digital media channels like Google and Facebook still have strict regulations on cannabis advertising.